-In the role of Specialist Support Worker you will be responsible to support the service manager and team leader to ensure the day to day effective and efficient operation of the refuges.
-You will be based at The Emma Project (Haringey) or at times may be required to support day to day operations at Daria House (Camden).
-Both refuges provide accommodation for women who are escaping domestic and sexual violence and who use substances problematically; more than a third of the women who have lived in the refuge have also been exploited through prostitution.
+In the role of Assistant Support Worker, you will be responsible to support the service manager and team leader to ensure the day to day effective and efficient operation of the refuges.
+You will be based either at the Emma Project (Camden) or Daria House (Haringey).
+Our specialist refuge provision provides eleven units of accommodation for women who are escaping domestic and sexual violence and who use substances problematically; more than a third of the women who have lived in the refuge have also been exploited through prostitution.
 The women who enter the project have frequently been excluded from and/or refused access to other types of refuge provision.

-We're looking for a highly organised and self-motivated woman who is passionate about ending violence against women, girls and children.
-You'll have a 'can-do' approach and demonstrable commitment to nia's feminist approach to supporting women and their children to be safer.
+We are looking for highly organised and self-motivated women who are passionate about ending violence against women, girls and children.
+You will have a 'can-do' approach and demonstrable commitment to nia's feminist approach to supporting women and their children to be safer.

-To apply, visit our website www.niaendingviolence.org.uk and download a job profile and application pack.
+Please visit our website www.niaendingviolence.org.uk and download a job profile and application pack.
 CV's will not be accepted.
 Applications can be returned via email to administrator@niaendingviolence.org.uk